PauloGomesNatixis/python-trainning/python/exam.md

 a) `12`
 b) A TypeError is raised
-c) An AttributeError is raised --
+c)-- An AttributeError is raised
 d) `6.0`

 ---